RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ![image.png](Notes%20form%20Ultrascale%20Playbook/image%201.png)

-Let’s say we have global batch size of 64, and 4 GPUs.
+Let’s say we have a global batch size of 64, and 4 GPUs.
 DP for each gpu is 16 and we have micro batch size of 2.
 Here is what happens:

 $$
 \begin{aligned}